EffectOrientedProgramming/book/Chapters/02_Why_Functional.md

 Functional programming abstracts common behavior into reusable functional components.
 These components are adapted to specific needs using other functions.
-This is why lambdas are so important, because you constantly need to adapt general code to specific purposes, often with a brief amount of code that would otherwise be awkward and intrusive to right as a standalone function.
+This is why lambdas are so important, because you constantly need to adapt general code to specific purposes, They enable concise code that would otherwise be awkward and intrusive to right as a standalone function.

 Functions in a functional language don't need to be tied to a particular data structure.
 Thus, they can often be written for more general use and to reduce duplication.